-- Click on Check for updates > allow Windows to install the available updates.
+- Click Check for updates button.

 If you want to quickly update all your drivers, we suggest that you download this Driver Update software that does it all automatically.
 It will download all the outdated drivers on your system and will make sure you always get the newest ones, without any effort from your side.

-Solution5 – Clean install Windows 10
+Solution 5 – Clean install Windows 10